EMERGENCY EVENT MANAGEMENT ON

 AZRAMP & TXRAMP - 911inform has exceeded the state security standards that are required to do business with government entities in Arizona and Texas.

 The Stoneman Douglas High School in Parkland, Florida took the lives of 17 children and school staff members.

 One of these victims, 14-year-old Alyssa Alhadeff (shown below), inspired a law, known as Alyssa’s Law that that was just passed into Texas Law (SB 838/HB 669) on May 5, 2023.

 Alyssa’s Law is critical legislation that calls for the installation of silent panic alarms that are directly linked to law enforcement, so in case of any emergency they will get on the scene as quickly as possible, take down a threat and triage any victims.

-Gov, Greg Abbott in Texas on Alyssa's Law passed through to addresse the issue of law enforcement response time when a life-threatening emergency occurs.
+Gov. Greg Abbott in Texas signed Alyssa's Law to address the issue of law enforcement response time when a life-threatening emergency occurs.